xojs/eslint-config-xo/readme.md

 - [eslint-config-xo-space](https://github.com/xojs/eslint-config-xo-space) - ESLint shareable config for XO with 2-space indent
 - [eslint-config-xo-react](https://github.com/xojs/eslint-config-xo-react) - ESLint shareable config for React to be used with this config
+- [eslint-config-xo-typescript](https://github.com/xojs/eslint-config-xo-typescript) - ESLint shareable config for TypeScript to be used with this config

 ## License